Mick Wallace: Early and personal life

-2011 general election
+Early political career and election as TD (2011–2019)

+Prior to entering politics, Wallace had expressed his political views publicly.
+In 2002, Dublin City Council took a case to the High Court to demand Wallace remove a banner saying "No to War.
+No to Nice.
+No to American Terrorism".
+The court ruled in Wallace's favour, allowing him to keep the banner.
+In 2003, the council forced Wallace to remove another banner opposing the Iraq War from one of his sites.

-On 5 February 2011, while a guest on Tonight with Vincent Browne, Wallace made the announcement that he intended to contest the upcoming general election on 25 February as an independent candidate.
-He topped the poll in the Wexford constituency with 13,329 votes.
+On 5 February 2011, while a guest on Tonight with Vincent Browne, Wallace made the announcement that he intended to contest the upcoming general election on 25 February as an Independent candidate.
+Running on the slogan "For a New Politics", he topped the poll in the Wexford constituency with 13,329 votes and was elected on the first count.
 According to John Dwyer, who stood against him in that election, Wallace's tax affairs were "the talk of the pubs, all of these things were known.
 Because he was such a rebel, because he was prepared to stick the finger up at the authorities, he got elected."

-Independents 4 Change
+Shortly after being elected, Wallace was caught by a microphone in Dáil Éireann saying "Miss Piggy has toned it down a bit today", referring to an outfit worn by Mary Mitchell O'Connor.
+After Mitchell O'Connor described the comments as "really hurtful" to her, he accepted responsibility and later apologised, saying "It was my fault.
+I passed the reference because of her handbag.
+I'm completely out of order.
+I don't have a leg to stand on […] Clearly it was in bad taste."
+He called Mitchell O'Connor to apologise and said he would write a letter of apology to her as well.

-Wallace is the listed officer of the Independents 4 Change, which was registered to stand for elections in March 2014 and along with Clare Daly is one of two MEPs which represent the party in the European parliament.
+Wallace co-founded the Independents 4 Change, which was registered to stand for elections in March 2014.

 During their time in the Dáil, Wallace and Dublin North TD Clare Daly became friends and political allies, and worked together on many campaigns, including opposition to austerity and highlighting revelations of alleged Garda malpractices, including harassment, improper cancellation of penalty points and involvement of officers in the drug trade.
 Wallace and Daly were partially active in protesting the Garda whistleblower scandal, which eventually caused the resignation of Minister for Justice Frances Fitzgerald, although she was later cleared of wrongdoing by the Charleton Tribunal.